Skip to content

 What is SDLC?

-Definition: The Software Development Life Cycle (SDLC) is a structured framework that guides teams through six systematic phases: planning, design, development, testing, deployment, and maintenance of software applications.
+The Software Development Life Cycle (SDLC) is a structured framework that guides engineering teams through six interdependent phases—planning, design, development, testing, deployment, and maintenance.
+It provides the scaffolding for delivering reliable, secure, and maintainable software at scale.

-• Improves software quality and reduces post-deployment bugs
+• Improves software quality and minimizes post-release defects

 Why SDLC best practices matter